 Lead-Based Paint Inspection

-Serving Denver and Surrounding Communities, was your home built before 1978?
-If so, there's a significant chance it contains lead paint.
-The Department of Housing and Urban Development estimates that roughly 35% of U.S. homes have lead-based paint, with the likelihood increasing in older homes.
-For example, 87% of homes built before 1940 and 24% of homes built between 1960 and 1978 contain some lead-based paint.
+Was your home built before 1978?
+If so, there’s a significant chance it contains lead paint.
+The Department of Housing and Urban Development estimates that roughly 35% of U.S. homes still contain lead-based paint, and the likelihood increases significantly in older homes.
+According to EPA estimates, about 87% of homes built before 1940 contain lead-based paint, 69% of homes built between 1940 and 1959 contain lead-based paint, and about 24% of homes built between 1960 and 1978 contain some lead-based paint.

 A lead-based paint inspection helps identify the presence of lead paint in your home, allowing you to take proactive measures to mitigate the risks.
-By addressing potential hazards through professional inspections, you can create a safe living environment and protect your loved ones from the adverse health effects associated with lead exposure.
+By addressing potential hazards through professional inspections, you can ensure a safe living environment and protect your loved ones from the adverse health effects associated with lead exposure.
+This reality is why we always recommend a lead paint inspection before buying a home constructed before 1978.

 Recommended in the following situations: